kogo59/Filippi_Karakoram_and_Western_Himalaya/chapters/14_chapter_XIII.md

 and cosmos of a world as yet unvisited by the phenomenon of life.

-In all Alpine ascents one knows one has left the green fields, the trees and the villages only a day behind ; and from all the heights one looks down on the green mantle of verdure covering the earth.
+In all Alpine ascents one knows one has left the green fields, the trees and the villages only a day behind; and from all the heights one looks down on the green mantle of verdure covering the earth.
 The bare rocks and ice are but limited areas, not huge unconfined wastes, Here one is conscious of not a single manifestation of life.
 It is comparable to the polar regions in this respect,